 To improve health of the population + + + This Policy is not over and above the Core Strategy.
 N/A To reduce crime and nuisance X X X This Policy is not over and above the Core Strategy.
 N/A To conserve natural and manmade resources + + + This Policy is not over and above the Core Strategy.
-N/A Overall commentary and any cumulative effects Overall this P olicy is not over a ind above the Co ore Strategy.
+N/A Overall commentary and any cumulative effects Overall this Policy is not over and above the Core Strategy.